 Most treatments for postural orthostatic tachycardia syndrome (POTS) work to alleviate symptoms of the disorder, but do not cure POTS.
-These medications are prescribed off-label; meaning that they were designed for other disorders but have not been approved for POTS by the FDA.
+These medications are prescribed off-label; meaning that they were designed for other disorders but have not been approved for POTS by the Food and Drug Administration.
 They may, however, help alleviate POTS symptoms.
 Here are some of the more common medications used to treat POTS symptoms that you can discuss with your physician.

 Antidepressant medications: Bupropion (Wellbutrin), Paroxetine (Paxil), or Sertraline (Zoloft)

 These medications can help people with POTS who are prone to fainting by raising the blood pressure and modifying the brain’s response to low blood pressure signals.
 They are also beneficial to those who have depression or anxiety issues.